robertdebock/ansible-role-glusterfs/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-glusterfs.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-glusterfs)

-Installs and configures GlusterFS on a set of machines.
+The purpose of this role is to install and configure glusterfs on your system.

 Example Playbook
 ----------------